Iftikhar31/Code_translation_compiler_bug/C++_Bugs/Bug5/memory_crash_119094.md

 This test case makes gcc use more and more memory until the system imposes a limit (or crashes).
-For more details, please refer https://gcc.gnu.org/bugzilla/show_bug.cgi?id=119094
+For more details, please refer https://gcc.gnu.org/bugzilla/show_bug.cgi?id=119094.  like C++, the C# program got terminated with SIGKILL and returned code 137 as shown in the screenshots below.
+This potential C# bug should be further investigated to find why the program got terminated by SIGKILL signal and fixed if needed by C# compiler developer community.
+Python and Java had translation errors.
+Bug 5 is strange with rust and requires more research.